The Transformative Influence of LLMs on Software Development & Developer Productivity: Related Works

 \section{Related Works}

 Researchers have continuously evaluated these \apps{} since their inception to identify performance, best practices, risks, and usability factors.
 Extensive research highlights both the advantages and drawbacks of this paradigm.
 Perceived benefits encompass the easy execution of routine tasks, swift generation of boilerplate code, code refactoring, project architecture creation, and unit test generation~\cite{sarkar2022like, imai2022github, ahmad2023towards, yuan2023no}.
-Some researchers claim that \llmsabr{} offer superior code quality in terms of validity, precision, and complexity, while also conserving both time and effort, especially when compared to traditional human pair programmers~\cite{yetistiren2022assessing}.
+Some researchers claim that \llmsabr{} offer superior code quality in terms of validity, precision and complexity, while also conserving both time and effort, especially compared to traditional human pair programmers~\cite{yetistiren2022assessing}.
 However, these advantages are not without setbacks~\cite{nguyen2022empirical}.

 It is well-documented that the performance of \llmsabr{} is correlated with their training data quality.
-In general, the vast majority of the training dataset comes from publicly available software artifacts, and often these data can be of questionable quality or riddled with vulnerabilities.
-In addition, \llmsabr{} does not have the ability to infer what it is actually producing.
-It produces an output that calculates the probability of each token that will be generated next.
-Therefore, often it is impacted by bias.
-If the training data contain more bad quality artifacts, it is unlikely that \llmabr{} will produce a good artifact.
+In general, the vast majority of the training dataset comes from publicly available software artifacts, and often, these data can be of questionable quality or riddled with vulnerabilities.
+In addition, \llmsabr{} cannot infer what it is producing.
+It produces an output that calculates the probability of each token generated next.
+Thus, it is often affected by bias.
+If training data contain significantly lower-quality artifacts, it is unlikely that \llmabr{} will produce a good artifact during inference.

 Furthermore, the unpredictable nature of \llmsabr{} indicates that they can produce varying outputs for identical prompts~\cite{sajed}.
-Often these variations are not limited to semantic structure but also to overall idea.
+Often, these variations are not limited to semantic structure but also to the overall concept.
 The privacy implications concerning these models also require attention~\cite{ahmad2023towards}.
 Developers are now concerned about public exposure to their software system internals.
-In addition, the generated suggestions often do not take into account the general context of the code base, leading to mistrust by developers~\cite{sorte2015use}.
+In addition, the generated suggestions often cannot consider the general context of the code base due to the context limit, leading to mistrust by developers~\cite{sorte2015use}.